alphagov/govuk-puppet/development-vm/README.md

     dev$ govuk_puppet

 This may take a long time on first run, but *should* exit with no errors.

+Note, if you want to pull and push from repos from within of your virtual machine, then you will need to generate and register SSH keys with both Github.com and GitHub Enterprise from within your VM in the normal way.

 ## 4. Set up the apps